Hoya Plant Care Guide: Confessions of a Wax Plant Addict

 Fertilizing Wax Plant

 Feed your Hoyas once a month during the growing season (spring and summer) with a diluted, balanced liquid fertilizer.
-Reduce or cease feeding during fall and winter.
-Use a balanced liquid fertilizer that is diluted to half the recommended strength or you can use something like this one with the tab because it is easy to use.
+In the past, I’ve used this slow-release fertilizer so my feeding is set and forget.
+It is generally recommended to reduce or cease feeding during fall and winter.

 A green wax plant houseplant with waxy leaves (hoya krimson queen) sits in an ornate white milk glass pedastal bowl that is being used as a planter.
 The planter is placed on top of two floral-covered books on a wooden table.
 A blurry background shows hints of furniture and decor.